Performance Sheriffing

 In the event that you have an urgent issue and need help what can you do?

-All of the team is in EET (Eastern European Time) except for @andrej and @sparky who are in EST (Eastern Standard Time).
+All of the team is in EET (Eastern European Time) except for @sparky who is in EST (Eastern Standard Time).

 Whenever we get a performance change we classify it as one of two things, either a regression (worse performance) or an improvement (better performance).